 What type of leather do you use?

-I like to use vegetable-tanned English bridle leather which looks good as well as being strong and durable.
-Vegetable tanning uses only natural tannins so this reduces the negative impact on the environment.
+We like to use vegetable-tanned English bridle leather which looks good as well as being strong and durable.
+Vegetable tanning uses plant matter instead of nasty chemicals so this reduces the negative impact on the environment.
+It also results in great smelling leather!

 Where does your leather come from?

-The majority of my bridle leather comes from Sedgewicks or other English tanneries.
-All leather is a by-product of the meat trade so I like the way that leather-working is a chance to use waste materials.
+The majority of our bridle leather comes from either The English Leather Company or Sedgewicks.
+Leather is a by-product of the meat trade so we love that leatherwork is a chance to use waste materials

 I’m worried my measurements aren’t accurate, will my item still fit?

-All of my leatherwork (unless specified otherwise) has multiple holes so I will aim to have at least two holes either side of the measurement you provide.
-I provide a measuring guide to try and provide some tips on measuring for your item but if you still have any queries or concerns please don’t hesitate to contact me.
-If for any reason you would like some extra holes included please contact me.
+All of our leatherwork (unless specified otherwise) has multiple holes and the fit measurement will be made to the middle hole.
+This means that there will always be at least 2 holes either side of the measurement you provide.
+We provide a measuring guide to give you some tips on measuring for your item but if you still have any queries or concerns please don’t hesitate to contact us.

 What is the difference between hand stitching and machine stitching?